Michael137/michael137.github.io/_posts/2020-05-24-fastcv-demo.md

 ---
 [Qualcomm's FastCV SDK](https://developer.qualcomm.com/software/fast-cv-sdk) promises hardware acceleration of computer vision applications, providing a slew of APIs for common signal processing tasks (e.g., filters) without ties to particular hardware.

 Personally I'm interested in the behaviour of hardware accelerated software on mobile systems; this makes FastCV seem like an excellent research platform.
 However, open-source applications that make use of the framework are far in between.
 Qualcomm ships two demo Android applications: *fastcvdemo* amd *fastcvcorner*.
-Below are the not-so-straightforward steps to build these applications on a Pixel 3 (despite the decade old official documentation).
+Below are the not-so-straightforward steps to build these applications on a Pixel 3 Android 10 (despite the decade old official documentation).

 # Requirements
 This is one of the rare instance where the IDE simplified the build process.
 Thus we'll be using Eclipse for Java, ADT and CDT on **Linux (Ubuntu 18.04)** to build the demo applicaitons.
 Other OSes are likely to be compatible with the below steps (Windows is the Qualcomm recommended OS).